Novel Constraints on Spin-Dependent Light Dark Matter Scattering: Introduction

 Specifically, we evaluate the probability of SD pair-production of DM in nuclear reactors.
 Since we study SD interactions, we should concentrate on channels for $\chi \bar\chi$ emission analogous to $M1$ $\gamma$-emission.
 For natural water reactors, one of the dominant $M1$ channels is neutron capture on protons, $p(n,\gamma)\rm D$, which releases only 2.2\,MeV of energy, which turns out to be rather insufficient for most subsequent applications, as {\em e.g.} elastic scattering on nuclei require larger initial energies for detecting $\chi$ (or $\bar \chi$) above the detector threshold.
 Another major ``sink" of neutrons is the $(n,\gamma)$ reaction on $^{238}\rm U$, which should have some fraction of $M1$ transitions but is dominated by $E1$ emission.
 It is interesting to note that in D$_2$O the corresponding reaction of neutron capture is given by

 and $R1$ releases $Q(R1) \simeq 6.257 \,\rm MeV$ of energy.
 Our goal is to evaluate the ratio of the rates as functions of the input $\chi$-nucleon cross section, $R2/R1(\sigma_{\chi n})$.
 Since the occurrence of $R1$ is known, this would allow us to calculate the SD DM production intensity.
 Other important sources of spin-dependent emission include neutron capture on reactor walls, ${\rm ^{56} Fe}(n,\gamma){\rm ^{57} Fe}$, which would occur in both natural and heavy water reactors.
 The energy release in this reaction is $\sim 7.6\,\rm MeV$.
+Some of these reactions were already addressed in the context of neutron-capture-initiated axion emission in the planned beam dump experiments \cite{Waites:2022tov}.

 The {\em isospin-mirror} of $R1$ and $R2$ will occur in the Sun, as part of the main $pp$ cycle of energy generation,

 The $Q$-value of this reaction is slightly smaller, $Q(R3)= 5.49$\,MeV.
 Therefore, the Sun can also be a source of MeV-scale ``boosted" or ``velocitized" DM particles.